-7 Confidential Commercial Information - Confidential Treatment and FOIA Exemption Requested
+Confidential Commercial Information - Confidential Treatment and FOIA Exemption Requested

-86. Furthermore, Treasury learned that Fannie's near-term earnings likely would be even higher than those in the projections due to the release of the Companies' deferred tax assets valuation allowance.
-Treasury's top agenda item heading into the meetings with Fannie was "how quickly [the Company] forecast[s] releasing credit reserves."
-During the August 9 meeting, Fannie CFO Susan McFarland informed Treasury that the criteria for reversing the deferred tax assets valuation allowance could be met in the not-so-distant future.
-And when asked for more specifics by Under Secretary Miller, Ms. McFarland stated that the reversal would be probably in the \$50-billion range and probably sometime mid-2013, an assessment that proved remarkably accurate.
+- 83. Furthermore, Treasury learned that Fannie's near-term earnings likely would be even higher than those in the projections due to the release of the Companies' deferred tax assets valuation allowance.
+One of Treasury's top agenda items heading into the meetings with Fannie was "how quickly [the Company] forecast[s] releasing credit reserves."
+And during the August 9 meeting, Fannie CFO Susan McFarland informed Treasury that the criteria for reversing the deferred tax assets valuation allowance could be met in the not-so-distant future.
+And when asked for more specifics by Under Secretary Miller, Ms. McFarland stated that the reversal would be probably in the 50-billion-dollar range and probably sometime mid-2013, an assessment that proved remarkably accurate. - 84.
+FHFA was in possession of similar information.
+On July 13, 2012, Bradford Martin, Principal Advisor in the Office of Conservatorship Operations, broadly circulated within FHFA minutes from a July 9, 2012 Fannie executive management meeting.
+The recipients of the email included Acting Director DeMarco and Mr. Ugoletti.
+The minutes stated that Fannie Treasurer David Benson "referred to the next 8 years as likely to be 'the golden years of GSE earnings.'
+"Projections substantially similar to those shared with Treasury on August 9 were attached to the email containing the minutes, as demonstrated by the following slide: